 The building that stands today is a replica of the original Globe Theater.
 It sits just a few hundred feet from the original location.
 Now, you can tour the theater or watch a show.

-Our Top Ten in London
+Top Ten Things to Do in London

 - Tower of London